 Here is an analogy to help give an idea of just what it is in these quantum experiments that violates Bell’s Inequality: imagine two yellow tennis balls; in quantum experiments, they might be atomic particles like electrons or photons; even molecules as large as buckyballs have been tested.

 These tennis balls are created in such a way that they become entangled — that is to say, they share their properties and destinies.
-For the purposes of this analogy, we can imagine they share identical color and shape, for example.
+For the purposes of this analogy, imagine they share identical color and shape, for example.
 [In fact, many entangled particles like fermions display opposite properties, as required by the Pauli exclusion principle.
 But it’s easier, for now, to ignore technicalities.]

-We can imagine that whatever one tennis ball does, so does the other; whatever happens to one tennis ball happens to the other, instantly it turns out.
+Imagine that whatever one tennis ball does, so does the other; whatever happens to one tennis ball happens to the other, instantly it turns out.
 The two tennis balls (the quantum particles) are entangled.

-We can imagine that these yellow tennis balls are shot from cannons in opposite directions.
+Imagine that these yellow tennis balls are shot from cannons in opposite directions.
 Any measurement (or disturbance) made on the ball going to the left will have the same effect on the entangled ball traveling in the opposite direction.

 So, if a test on the left-side ball allows it to pass through a color-detector on the left, then the entangled ball on the right can be thought of as having passed through an identical color-detector on the right with the exact same result.
 If the ball on the left gets through the color-detector, then so did the ball on the right, whether or not the color test was performed on it.
 If the ball on the left doesn’t get through, then neither did the ball on the right.
 Remember, these tennis balls are entangled.

 These balls share the same destinies, we recall.
-Apparently, the balls on the right learned instantly which of their entangled twins the color-detector on the left allowed to pass through, despite our efforts to prevent it.
+Apparently, the balls on the right learned instantly which of their entangled twins the color-detector on the left allowed to pass through, despite all efforts to prevent it.

 The question scientists have asked is: how can these balls (quantum particles)—separated by large distances—know and react instantaneously to what is happening to their entangled twins?
 What about the speed limit of light?
-Instantaneous exchange of information is not supposed to be possible, according to the theory of relativity, described by Einstein.
+Instantaneous exchange of information is not possible, according to the theory of relativity, described by Einstein.